mediocregopher/mediocre-api/README.md

 ### Rate-Limiting

-Rate limiting is based on a token bucket system.
+Rate limiting is based on a time bucket system.
 You can read more about it in the apitok package docs.
 Parameters for rate-limiting on the api can be set by modifying the `RateLimiter`'s fields on the `API` struct returned from `NewAPI`.